camohe90/codespace_algorand/README.md

 ## 🎓 Workshop Challenges

-If you’re taking part in a workshop challenge, follow these steps:
+If you’re taking part in a workshop challenge you can choose to fork and enter codespace or fork and work locally:

 1. **Live coding follow along:**
    - Complete the task provided during the workshop.